dubway420/paper/paper.md

 # Conclusions
 We have have made fantastic insight into the BBOA aging process.
 Nonetheless, answers remain unanswered.
-Therefore, it is recommeneded we receieve more funding.
+Therefore, it is recommeneded we receive more funding.